ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 Then, rebuild your application (Note: this will overwrite all files in your Ontimize app directory):

+PRO TIP: create a new application (app-create) with the edited app_model.yaml and merge the changes for the selected components back into the original app.
 ```bash
 ApiLogicServer app-build --app=app
 ```